sprucelee/police-brutality/all-locations.md

 ### Police violence outside the White House | June 1st

-MSNBC captures Police using flashbangs on peaceful protestors outside the White House.
+MSNBC captures mounted and regular police using flashbangs on peaceful protestors outside the White House.
 Someone injured by police is carried away live on camera.

+tags: flashbangs, horse
 id: dc-dc-5

 **Links**